-And, just like that doctor, the first step towards getting well financially, we need to perform a diagnosis to see what "ails you!"
+And, just like that doctor, the first step towards getting well financially, we need to perform a diagnosis to see what ails "you!"
 If you've read this far, you're likely serious about your finances and would like to ensure your retirement is free of financial worry.

 You can discover the savings that lie hidden in your personal finances.
-If you qualify, I GUARANTEE that I can help you save money...

-...let me explain:
+If you qualify, I can help you save money... ...let me explain: